How business travel differs in Europe and the US in 2019

 Nowadays, a smartphone is just a notch below a passport on the travel essentials list.
 Not only is the trusty mobile a must-have device for everyday life but, for the modern business traveler, it functions as an indispensable business tool.
 From scheduling meetings, checking emails and keeping track of flight times, to booking intercity travel and accommodation, the smartphone is multifunctional.
 Put simply, it is the business traveler’s best friend.

 When it comes to using smartphones for booking flights and accommodation, Europe leads the way.
-More than
+More than 60% of business travelers in the UK, France and Germany use a mobile device to shop for or book a flight or accommodation.

 One key difference in smartphone use is the adoption of 'bring your own device' (BYOD) in the US.
 Many companies in Europe still prefer to provide a company mobile, meaning employees travel with two – obviously an inconvenience, although easier for companies to promote policy compliance.
 Through BYOD, US companies have less control over which apps are used, making policy compliance more difficult.
 This is why more and more US companies are looking towards all-encompassing travel tools, designed to incorporate all travel functions and stay on-policy.